supimon/aemmodal/README.md

    - 3. Slider styles - from lines 257 to 422
    - 4. Modal Scribble animation effect styles - from lines 429 to 516

+  - ignore the other_effects directory as its just other modal effects from the link mentioned above.